post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-mlkem.md

 # Negotiated Groups

-This document introduces a new supported group for hybrid post-quantum key agreements in TLS 1.3.
-The hybrid key agreement is detailed in the {{hybrid}} draft, which combines the ML-KEM as defined in {{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}, with the ECDHE scheme using elliptic curves from ANSI X9.62 [ECDSA] and NIST SP 800-186
+This document introduces two new supported groups for hybrid post-quantum key agreements in TLS 1.3: X25519MLKEM768 and SecP256r1MLKEM768.
-{{?DSS=DOI.10.6028/NIST.SP.800-186}}.
+Both combine ML-KEM-768 with ECDH in the manner of {{hybrid}}.
+The first uses X25519 {{rfc7748}} as elliptic curve to match X25519Kyber768Draft00.
+The second uses secp256r1 (NIST P-256) {{ECDSA}} {{?DSS=DOI.10.6028/NIST.SP.800-186}}.

-The new group enables the derivation of TLS session keys using FIPS-approved schemes.
+Both groups enables the derivation of TLS session keys using FIPS-approved schemes.
 NIST's special publication 800-56Cr2 {{?SP56C=DOI.10.6028/NIST.SP.800-56Cr2}} approves the usage of HKDF
 {{HKDF}} with two distinct shared secrets, with the condition that the first one is computed by a FIPS-approved key-establishment scheme.
-This draft specifies a new supported group where both shared secrets are calculated by FIPS-approved mechanisms.
-The first one involves ECDHE with a FIPS-approved curve secp256r1 (NIST P-256) specified by NIST SP 800-56Ar3
-{{?SP56A=DOI.10.6028/NIST.SP.800-56Ar3}} and NIST SP 800-186 {{?DSS=DOI.10.6028/NIST.SP.800-186}}.
-The second shared secret is obtained from the FIPS-approved ML-KEM-768 as defined in
-{{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}.
+FIPS also requires a certified implementation of the scheme, which will remain more ubiqutous for secp256r1 in the coming years.

+For this reason we put the ML-KEM-768 shared secret first in X25519MLKEM768, and the secp256r1 shared secret first in SecP256r1MLKEM768.

 ## Construction

-The name of the new supported hybrid post-quantum group is SecP256r1MLKEM768.
+### Client share
+When the X25519MLKEM768 group is negotiated, the client's key_exchange value is the concatenation of the client's ML-KEM-768 encapsulation key and the client's X25519 ephemeral share.
+The size of the client share is 1216 bytes (1184 bytes for the ML-KEM part and 32 bytes for X25519.)

-When this group is negotiated, the client's share is a fixed-size concatenation of the ECDHE share and ML-KEM's public key.
-The ECDHE share is the serialized value of the uncompressed ECDH point representation as defined in Section 4.2.8.2 of {{!RFC8446}}.
+When the SecP256r1MLKEM768 group is negotiated, the client's key_exchange value is the concatenation of the secp256r1 ephemeral share and ML-KEM-768 encapsulation key.
+The ECDHE share is the serialized value is the serialized value of the uncompressed ECDH point representation as defined in Section 4.2.8.2 of {{!RFC8446}}.
-The ML-KEM's ephemeral share is the public key of the key generation step (see
-{{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}, section 7.1) represented as an octet string.
-The size of client share is 1249 bytes (65 bytes of ECDHE part and 1184 of ML-KEM part).
+The size of the client share is 1249 bytes (65 bytes for the secp256r1 part and 1184 bytes for ML-KEM.)

+### Server share
+When the X25519MLKEM768 group is negotiated, the server's key exchange value is the concatenation of an ML-KEM ciphertext returned from encapsulation to the client's encapsulation key, and the server's ephemeral X25519 share.
+The size of the server share is 1120 bytes (1088 bytes for the ML-KEM part and 32 bytes for X25519.)

-The server's share is a fixed-size concatenation of ECDHE share and ML-KEM's ciphertext returned from encapsulation (see {{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}, section 7.2).
+When the SecP256r1MLKEM768 group is negotiated, the server's key exchange value is the concatenation of the server's ephemeral secp256r1 share encoded in the same way as the client share and an ML-KEM ciphertext returned from encapsulation to the client's encapsulation key.
-The server ECDHE share is the serialized value of the uncompressed ECDH point representation as defined in Section 4.2.8.2 of {{!RFC8446}}.
-The server share is the ML-KEM's ciphertext returned from the Encapsulate step (see {{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}, section 7.2) represented as an octet string.
-The size of server's share is 1153 bytes (65 bytes of ECDHE part and 1088 of ML-KEM part).
+The size of the server share is 1153 bytes (1088 bytes for the ML-KEM part and 65 bytes for secp256r1.)

+For both groups, the server MUST perform the encapsulation key check described in Section 7.3 of {{FIPS203}} on the client's encapsulation key, and abort with an illegal_parameter alert if it fails.

+### Shared secret
+For X25519MLKEM768, the shared secret is the concatenation of the ML-KEM shared secret and the X25519 shared secret.
+The shared secret is 64 bytes (32 bytes for each part).

-Finally, the shared secret is a concatenation of the ECDHE and the ML-KEM shared secrets.
+For SecP256r1MLKEM768, the shared secret is the concatenation of the ECDHE and ML-KEM shared secret.
 The ECDHE shared secret is the x-coordinate of the ECDH shared secret elliptic curve point represented as an octet string as defined in Section 7.4.2 of {{!RFC8446}}.
-The ML-KEM shared secret is the value returned from either encapsulation (on the server side) or decapsulation (on the client side) represented as an octet string.
-The size of a shared secret is 64 bytes (32 bytes of ECDHE part and 32 of ML-KEM part).
+The size of the shared secret is 64 bytes (32 bytes for each part).

 # Security Considerations

 The same security considerations as those described in {{hybrid}} apply to the approach used by this document.
+The security analysis relies crucially on the TLS 1.3 message transcript, and one cannot assume a similar hybridisation is secure in other protocols.

 Implementers are encouraged to use implementations resistant to side-channel attacks, especially those that can be applied by remote attackers.

 # IANA Considerations

-This document requests/registers a new entry to the TLS Supported Groups registry, according to the procedures in {{Section 6 of tlsiana}}.
+This document requests/registers two new entries to the TLS Supported Groups registry, according to the procedures in {{Section 6 of tlsiana}}.
 These identifiers are to be used with the final, ratified by NIST, version of ML-KEM which is specified in {{?FIPS-203=DOI.10.6028/NIST.FIPS.203}}.

+## SecP256r1MLKEM768

  Value:
  : 25499 (0x639B)